Modern take on Abraham's sacrifice dissects Turkish village life

 In the end, after a series of twists, the celebration feast takes place and villagers get their lamb, served up with a surprising lesson about their prejudices.

-Ataman’s video and photographic narratives of the personal and political are in the collections of London’s Tate and the Museum of Modern Art in New York.
+Ataman’s video and photographic narratives of the personal and political are in the collections of London’s Tate and the Musuem of Modern Art in New York.

-Some Turkish artists criticized him for failing to support anti-government protests that broke out last summer in Istanbul.
+Some Turkish artists criticised him for failing to support anti-government protests that broke out last summer in Istanbul.

 When the Turkish army seized power in a 1980 coup, Ataman was arrested and tortured because of his ties to a left-leaning youth group and films he made of street demonstrations.